 Abstract

-Microbial adaptation allows the evolution of a population towards a phenotype that best fits the surrounding environment.
 As currently understood, adaptive mechanisms in bacteria, which are widely assumed to be haploid or partially diploid, mostly rely on the emergence of spontaneous mutations or lateral gene transfer from a reservoir of pre-existing variants within the surrounding environment, which become established in the population upon exposure to selective pressures.
 Here, we show that the model freshwater cyanobacterium, Synechocystis sp.
 PCC 6803, which is highly polyploid, can adapt very rapidly to the potent herbicide methyl viologen (MV) and that the variants that are responsible for the adapted phenotypes were already present, at low allelic frequencies, in wild type populations.
-We performed several independent adaptive laboratory evolution experiments starting from two phenotypically distinct parent substrains.
-We isolated 8 MV-adapted strains, showing tolerance to MV concentrations up to 30 times higher than the parent strains.
-We showed that the resistance persisted after long-term removal of selection pressure and we performed whole genome sequencing on all strains to identify the genetic mutations responsible.
-Surprisingly, a number of mutations (in genes for membrane transporters) were observed in multiple independently adapted strains and at low frequencies in the parental genomes.
-This indicates that wild type (highly polyploid) genomes contain a reservoir of mutations that can become rapidly enriched and fixed upon selection by methyl viologen.
-MV-resistant strains could still perform oxygenic photosynthesis in the presence of MV, unlike wild type strains.
-However, MV-resistant strains performed oxygenic photosynthesis less efficiently than wild types when MV was absent, suggesting trade-offs in cellular fitness associated with the evolution of MV resistance, and a possible role for balancing selection in the maintenance of the MV-resistance alleles in the absence of MV.
-Our results indicate that genome polyploidy can provide a reservoir of conditionally beneficial mutations in some bacteria, facilitating rapid adaptation to stressful conditions.
-These may include xenobiotics, environmental stresses, and antibiotics.
+We performed several independent adaptive laboratory evolution experiments starting from two phenotypically distinct substrains, isolating mutants tolerant to MV concentrations up to 30 times higher than the parent strains could survive.
+Genome sequencing revealed the same mutations were present in multiple independently adapted strains and at low frequencies in the parental genomes.
+This indicates that wild type (highly polyploid) genomes contain a reservoir of mutations that can become rapidly enriched and fixed upon selection.
+MV-resistant strains performed oxygenic photosynthesis less efficiently than wild types when MV was absent, suggesting trade-offs in cellular fitness associated with the evolution of MV resistance, and a possible role for balancing selection in the maintenance of these alleles under ecologically-relevant growth conditions.
+Our results indicate that genome polyploidy can provide a reservoir of conditionally beneficial mutations in some bacteria, facilitating rapid adaptation to stressful conditions which may include xenobiotics, nutrient limitation, environmental stresses and seasonal changes.

 Introduction

-The role of genome ploidy for adaptive evolution in bacteria